tomas-fryza/avr-course/lab4-lcd/README.md

    ```

 2. Design at least two more custom character, store it in CGRAM memory according to the previous code, and display all three new characters on the LCD screen.

-3. After completing your work, ensure that you synchronize the contents of your working folder with both the local and remote repository versions.
-This practice guarantees that none of your changes are lost.
-You can achieve this by using **Source Control (Ctrl+Shift+G)** in Visual Studio Code or by utilizing Git commands.

-   > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
-Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/avr-course/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).

 <a name="challenges"></a>